mobiwek61/ReactWebpackStarterProject/README.md

 This demo project uses a custom webpack configuration, specifically setup for React.
+**I totally recommend ignoring any details about webpack; just use it as described below.**
 To run, cd to this folder and in a git-bash (on windows) window:
   ```
   # reads package.json and loads node_modules folder with packages.